How To Convert Ug To G

 Scientific Explanation of the Conversion

 The reason the conversion works this way is rooted in the metric system’s design.
-The metric system uses prefixes to denote multiples and submultiples of the base unit.
-For mass, the base unit is the kilogram (kg) in the SI system, but the gram (g) is a widely used sub-unit Not complicated — just consistent..
+So the metric system uses prefixes to denote multiples and submultiples of the base unit.
+For mass, the base unit is the kilogram (kg) in the SI system, but the gram (g) is a widely used sub-unit That alone is useful..

 The prefix micro (µ) is part of a standardized list of prefixes defined by the International System of Units (SI).
 Here is a quick look at the relevant prefixes for mass: